Our Staff

 Kari has been a Grant County resident her entire life.
 She graduated from Mississinewa High School in 1999 and received a degree in Business Management/Administration at Indiana Tech.
 Kari has three daughters, Karleigh, Makenzi, and Makhavin.

-In her spare time, she enjoys: watching softball games, traveling, crafting, and spending time with friends and family.
+In her spare time, she enjoys: boating, traveling, crafting, and spending time with friends and family.

 Kelly Pearcy, joined Armes-Hunt Funeral Home in October of 2024,and is at the College Park location.
 Kelly has worked in the funeral home industry for 7 years.
 She has been a resident of Grant County her whole life.
 She attended Oak Hill High School.
 She is a member of St. Paul Catholic Church.
 Kelly enjoys spending time with her family and watching her boy's play sports.